matthiaslang/jackychess/readme.md

   - cleaned up unused code (old Move classes, etc)
   - null move pruning. not sure if it brings something or make it worse...
+  - late move reductions. does not bring any benefits so far...
+  - hash move ordering: doesnt bring anything (since it is always the same as the pv move)

     Stockfisch Level 5 (Elo ~ 1630): 10s move: wins
     Stockfisch Level 5 (Elo ~ 1630): 2s move: wins 75%